WHAT IS SCAR REMOVAL?

 Chemical peeling – The skin is cleansed by the dermatologist before the procedure to remove any oils or grease on the surface.
 Once the peel solution is applied to your skin, you may feel a stinging or burning sensation for 5-10 minutes.
 However, there is no discomfort for the rest of the procedure.

-However, depending on the procedure you have undergone, in some cases, there may be some skin color alterations, discomfort around the procedure site, redness or swelling, increased circulation and mild exfoliation of the skin.
+Depending on the procedure you have undergone, in some cases, there may be some skin pigmentation alteration, discomfort around the procedure site, redness and swelling, bruising, increased circulation and exfoliation of the skin.

-However, it is vital for you to take care of your skin after the procedure.
+However, it is vital for you to take care of your skin after the procedure as directed by our staff.
 Do not rub your skin and always use creams and sun protection as prescribed by your doctor.

 Everyone’s programme is tailored to suit their individual needs.
 In some cases, just one procedure is enough to deliver the desired results.

-However, in some cases, more than one procedure may be required.
-For example, In case of microlipoinjections, the improvements are long-lasting.
+However, in some cases, multiple procedures may be required.
+For example, In case of microlipoinjection, the improvements are long-lasting.
 Some follow up injections may be necessary.

-Before the procedure, it is essential to let your dermatologist know if you are taking any medications regularly and any current illness or allergies you may have.
+Before the procedure, it is essential to let your dermatologist know if you are taking any medications regularly, particularly any blood thinners and any current illness or allergies you may have.
 You should also provide details of your daily skin care regime.

-If you are undergoing skin needling, it is crucial to let the dermatologists know of any cold sores.
-In the case of microlipoinjection, no smoking or alcohol must be consumed a week before the procedure.
+If you are undergoing skin needling, it is crucial to let the dermatologists know of any history of cold sores.
+In the case of microlipoinjection, no smoking or alcohol one week before the procedure.

 It is also important to be comfortable with your dermatologist and make sure you feel informed about your procedure.
 Read about your dermatologist and their qualifications thoroughly.
 You can read more about Dr Russell Hills and his qualifications and experience.